-An inconclusive battle in the South of England where the Royalists failed to prevent the Earl of Essex marching to London with his Parliamentary army
+An inconclusive battle in the South of England, fought on 20th September 1643.
+The Royalists failed to prevent the Earl of Essex marching to London with his Parliamentary army

 The previous battle in the English Civil War is the Storming of Bristol